 Achieve national recognition in academic excellence as a leading research and graduate program that prepares professionals to assume leadership roles in nutritional sciences, dietetics, and public health nutrition.

 Registration is now open for the Spring 2015 Promoting Healthy Weight 2.0 Colloquium: Infant Feeding to be held Friday, March 27, 2015.
 To view the registration open flyer click HERE.
-To register for the colloquium, click the viewing option you would like to register for: WEBCAST ONLINE or LIVE ONSITE.
+Pre-registration for the onsite colloquium has ended; if you would still like to attend you can register onsite beginning at 12:30.
+To register for the ONLINE colloquium click HERE.
+The evaluation link for online viewers can be found by clicking HERE.

 In The Journal of Human Lactation by Zixin Lou, Guo Zeng, John Orme, Lujiao Huang, Fang Liu, Xuehong Pang, Katherine Kavanagh